inmanta/inmanta-core/docs/model_developers/modules.rst

 If your plugin requires external libraries, include a requirements.txt in the module.
 The libraries listed in this file are automatically installed by the compiler and agents.

-..todo:: context
+.. todo:: context
-..todo:: new statements
+.. todo:: new statements

 Resources and handlers
 **********************